 The Meat is a valuable element of the human diet as it contains essential elements such as the protein, the vitamins, and the minerals.
-However, this meat are also vulnerable to microbial pathogens and spoilage, posing significant risks to the human health.
-The Ionizing radiation is used in the meat irradiation to maintain the safety and quality of the meat items, specifically the meat [1-8].
-For decades, the meat irradiation has been used to reduce microbial contamination and extend the storage period.
-The procedure entails subjecting the food item to a regulated amount of the ionizing radiation, usually accomplished by applying gamma rays, electron beams, or X-rays.
-The radiation disrupts the DNA and other cellular components of microbes, making them unable to reproduce and causing their death.
+The meat is also vulnerable to the microbial pathogens and spoilage, posing significant risks to the human health.
+The Ionizing radiation is used in the meat irradiation to maintain the food safety and quality of the meat [1-8].
+For several decades, the meat irradiation has been used to lower the microbial contamination and extend the storage period.
+The procedure entails subjecting the meat item to a regulated amount of the ionizing radiation, usually accomplished by applying the gamma rays, the electron beams, or the X-rays.
+The radiation disrupts the DNA and other cellular components of the microorganisms, making them unable to reproduce and causing their death.
 The procedure also the breaks down some of the molecules in the meat product, which can affect its nutritional quality and sensory properties [46-54].

-Despite its potential benefits, the meat irradiation remains controversial, with concerns about its safety, efficacy, and impact on the nutritional quality and sensory properties of meat products [55-63].
+Despite its potential benefits, the meat irradiation remains controversial, with concerns about its food safety, efficacy, and effect on the nutritional quality and sensory properties of meat products [55-63].
 Some critics argued that the meat irradiation could create the harmful compounds or destroy the essential nutrients.
-In contrast, others questioned the need for the irradiation, considering other food safety measures, such as the good manufacturing practices and the food testing.
-The Consumer acceptance of the irradiated meat products also needs to be addressed, with some people expressing concerns about their safety and the acceptability [73-81].
-This comprehensive research aims to critically evaluate the existing literature on the meat irradiation and its repercussions on the quality and safety of the meat.
-The proof of the irradiation effectiveness at lowering the microbial contamination and prolonging the shelf life of the meats is explored along with its potential impact on the physical and the chemical characteristics, nutrient content, and sensory properties [92-100].
+In contrast, others questioned the need for the irradiation, considering other meat safety measures, such as the good manufacturing practices and the meat testing.
+The Consumer acceptance of the irradiated meat products also needs to be addressed, with some people expressing concerns about their food safety and the acceptability [73-81].

+This comprehensive research aims to critically evaluate the existing literature on the meat irradiation and its repercussions on the food quality and food safety of the meat.
+The proof of the irradiation effectiveness at lowering the microbial contamination and prolonging the shelf life of the meats is explored along with its potential effect on the physical and the chemical characteristics, the nutrient content, and the sensory properties [92-100].
 This paper will also address the regulatory framework for the meat irradiation, including labeling requirements and government oversight, as well as identify areas for further research and policy development [101-108].